fbpx

 6. Additional services

 Compare what additional services are offered by different plans.
 Other services include drug and alcohol rehabilitation, mental health care, counselling, home health care, nursing home care, hospice, experimental treatments, alternative treatments, and chiropractic care.
-Other wellness perks include gym memberships, rides to doctors’ appointments, video conferences with doctors any time, and even legal consultations.
+Other wellness perks include gym memberships, rides to doctors’ appointments, video conferences with doctors at any time, and even legal consultations.

 7. Exclusions